dpiresearch/Ruby/README.md

 At this point all files were uploaded into S3

-call_vertext_s3_gemini.py - like call_vertext_2.py, but operating on s3 instead of local disk.
+create_personas.py - like call_vertext_2.py, but operating on s3 instead of local disk.
 Skip _response files if already processed

 create_persona_files.py - create persona.csv and user_persona.csv files.
 These two files shoud hold users and their memberships to personas.

+call_buyer_propensity.py - initial attempt at estimating buyer's propensity.